Cryptogenic Stroke Initiative

 - Atrial fibrillation (AF or Afib) – an irregular heartbeat that puts the patient at a 5x greater risk for stroke.
 Afib may be detected by monitoring the heart's rhythm over time.

-- Patent Foreman Ovale (PFO) – a hole between the heart's chambers that usually closes naturally by adulthood.
+- Patent Foramen Ovale (PFO) – a hole between the heart's chambers that usually closes naturally by adulthood.

 - Thrombophilias – blood clotting disorders.